tgirlcloud/easy-hosts/README.md

   - `modules`: A list of modules that will be included in all the hosts of the given class.
   - `specialArgs`: A list of special arguments that will be passed to all the hosts of the given class.

+- `easy-hosts.perTag`: This provides you with the `tag` argument such that you can specify what tags get which modules.
+  - `modules`: A list of modules that will be included in all the hosts with the given tag.
+  - `specialArgs`: A list of special arguments that will be passed to all the hosts with the given tag.

 - `easy-hosts.additionalClasses`: This is an attrset of strings with mappings to any of [ "nixos", "darwin", "iso" ].
 The intention here to provide a nicer api for `perClass` to operate, you may find yourself including `wsl` as a class because of this.

 - `easy-hosts.hosts.<host>`: The options for the given host.